top of page

 Are your sunflowers still in bloom?

-Some of them!
-This year we planted part of our variety garden to bloom during the first three weeks of September for you to enjoy when visiting the corn maze.
+No, they are not.
 Our large oilseed sunflowers bloom from the end of July until the beginning of August and are no longer in bloom.
-Once they are passed bloom, the fields are closed for visiting.
+Once they are passed bloom, the field is closed for visiting.

 Can I bring my well-behaved pet to the farm?
 How about if they're on a leash or if I carry them?